nf-core/pixelator/docs/output.md

 </details>

-### Filtering, annotation, cell-calling
+### Cell-calling, filtering, and annotation

 This step uses the `pixelator single-cell annotate` command.

 The annotate command takes as input the edge list (CSV) file generated in the graph command.
-The edge list is converted to an AnnData object, the command then performs filtering, annotation and cell calling of the components.

-The DataFrame contained in a pxl file will have the same dimension as in the antibody panel so any missing antibody will be filled with 0's.
+It parses, and filters the edgelist to find putative cells, and it will generate a pxl file containing the edgelist, and an (AnnData object)[https://anndata.readthedocs.io/en/latest/] as well as some useful medatadata.

 <details markdown="1">
 <summary>Output files</summary>